dkorobtsov/plinter/README.md

 Just attach interceptor to your favorite HTTP client and forward all requests and responses to any Java logger (or use default one).
 Simple as that.

-<span style="color:red">**Warning.
-This library is under heavy reconstruction.
-Not recommended to use until this notice disappears.
-Until then please use [LoggingInterceptor](https://github.com/dkorobtsov/LoggingInterceptor).**</span>

 --------
 [![quality gate](https://sonarcloud.io/api/project_badges/measure?project=Plinter&metric=alert_status)](https://sonarcloud.io/dashboard?id=Plinter)
 [![reliability](https://sonarcloud.io/api/project_badges/measure?project=Plinter&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=Plinter)